Supported Data Types

 High-level overview

-Mitzu distinguishes several data type categories
+Mitzu distinguishes several data type categories:

 - scalar - numbers with floating point precision, integers